About Us

 *Epilepsy Services of West Central Florida, Inc. advertises for a new Executive Director to begin January 2, 2005.

 *Dr. William Tatum and Thomas Orth complete a pilot study entitled “Case Management In Epilepsy: An Impact Study.”
 Dr. Tatum presents study at annual meeting of the American Epilepsy Society.
-Dr. Tatum is invited to submit an article on the study to “Epilepsy & Behavior,” an international epilepsy journal.
+Dr. Tatum is invited to submit an article on the study to “Epilepsy & Behavior,” an international epilepsy journal. - 2005 – *Dan Grant is selected as the Executive Director of Epilepsy Services of West Central Florida, Inc. on January 3, 2005 and holds his first Board Meeting on January 13, 2005.

 *Thomas Orth continues to serve as the Executive Director of the Epilepsy Services Foundation.